 However, implementing it in your entire team will take some time and effort, and you might need some more information on the matter.

-We hope these 6 DevSecOps Quick Wins will help you get started on your vulnerability management journey and start with a few integrations.
-For more information, you should check out this SecDevOps post or our further resources on Security Best Practices.
+We hope these 6 DevSecOps Quick Wins will help you start your vulnerability management journey and start with a few integrations.
+You should check out this SecDevOps post or our further resources on Security Best Practices for more information.